shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-linux-classic-hpcpack-cluster-starccm.md

 <properties
- pageTitle="Ejecución de STAR-CCM+ con HPC Pack en máquinas virtuales de Linux | Microsoft Azure" description="Implemente un clúster de Microsoft HPC Pack en Azure y ejecute un trabajo STAR-CCM+ en varios nodos de proceso Linux en una red RDMA." services="virtual-machines-linux" documentationCenter="" authors="xpillons"
+ pageTitle="Run STAR-CCM+ with HPC Pack on Linux VMs | Microsoft Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run an STAR-CCM+ job on multiple Linux compute nodes across an RDMA network." services="virtual-machines-linux" documentationCenter="" authors="xpillons"